MIST145/esx-recipes/Extras/readme.txt

 -------------------------------------------------------------------------------------------------

 4. Config the ox.cfg file on the new server.
 Set target on/off, set stash size etc.
-5. Set your framework in the Renewed Banking config file.
+5. Set your framework in the Renewed Banking config file. default is QB change to esx.

 6. Amend you sql server.

   6a.
+Delete the following data from the `datastore' table in your database,
+    `user_ears`
+    `user_glasses`
+    `user_helmet`
+    `user_mask`

+  6b.
 Drop your 'vehicles' table from your servers sql database.
-  6b.
+  6c.
+Run the 'vehicles-456-total.sql file into you datebase.